Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Google Drive File Picker.md

  > #### ⚠️ Note
-> _You must set the Authroized Javascript origins for your OAuth client ID to include your Stirling PDF host domain or IP address._
+> _You must set the Authorized Javascript origins for your OAuth client ID to include your Stirling PDF host domain or IP address._

 ## Configurations Examples
 Below are examples of the full configuration for enabling the google Drive Picker: